What’s the difference between in-network and out-of-network benefits?

 If you have an HMO or EPO plan, you'll usually pay all costs for care you get outside of your plan's network.
 So it's important to carefully consider which doctors and hospitals are in a plan's network before you buy it.

-Here's an example of how in-network and out-of-network benefits compare in a PPO plan.
+Here's an example of how in-network and out-of-network benefits compare in PPO plans.

 Going out-of-network could mean you'll have to pay a larger percentage of the cost or the total cost, depending on your particular plan.
 You may also pay a higher coinsurance percentage and have higher annual coinsurance and out-of-pocket maximums.

 HMO and EPO plans

-HMO plans and EPO plans are different.
-These plans usually don't have any coverage for out-of-network care.
+These plans are different.
+They usually don't have any coverage for out-of-network care.

-To get the most out of your health insurance plan, it’s best to make sure your doctor or hospital is in your network.
-You can find out which doctors and hospitals are in each plan's network by looking at our individual and family plans.
+Get the most out of your health insurance plan.
+Make sure your doctor or hospital is in your network.
+Find out which doctors and hospitals are in each plan's network by looking at our individual and family plans.

-You can also learn more about Blue Cross networks in our Help Center.
+You can also learn more about our networks in our Help Center.